MicrosoftDocs/learn/learn-pr/iot/remotely-monitor-devices-with-azure-iot-hub/includes/7-device-twins.md

 * Reported properties.
 The actual values of the settings on the device.
 * Device identity properties.
 Read-only information identifying the device.

-There is some overlap between the functionality of device twins, and direct methods.
+There's some overlap between the functionality of device twins, and direct methods.
 We could set desired properties using direct methods, which might seem an intuitive way of doing things.
 However, using direct methods would require the back-end app to record those settings explicitly, if they ever needed to be accessed.
 Using device twins, this information is stored and maintained by default.

 In the following unit, we add code to set a few tags, and the desired temperature and humidity properties.
 Let's add fine control to the cheese cave fan!